zbatuhan/zbatuhan/README.md

 ### Hi there 👋

+I’m Zeki Batuhan Meral aka @zbatuhan

+I’m interested in data science and artifical intelligence.

+You can contact me at zekibatuhanmeral@gmail.com

 <!--
 **zbatuhan/zbatuhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.